Corporate Social Responsibility

 The Group is constantly striving to reduce its carbon footprint through means of recycling as much as we can and using materials from sustainable sources where possible.

 The Group has a limited number of key trade suppliers.
 Strong relationships have been built up over many years where the supplier and Ramsdens work together to improve the trade for both parties.
+Ramsdens reports on its supplier payment practices and believes in paying all suppliers as and when payments are due.
 The Group has sought assurance from its suppliers that they have no modern slavery practices within its supply chains.
-The Group's statement on its compliance with the Modern Slavery Act can be read here.
+The Group's statement on its compliance with the Modern Slavery Act is available here.

 The Group prides itself on its high repeat customer rates and the low number of complaints it receives and is committed to offering the highest standards of customer service.
 We appreciate at times things go wrong and the Ramsdens philosophy is to use a root cause analysis approach to put things right as quickly as possible and learn from any mistakes.

-The Group is committed to engaging with its local communities and has assisted in a variety of fundraising initiative's raising money for both national and local charities.
+The Group is committed to engaging with its local communities and has assisted in a variety of fundraising initiative's raising money for both national and local charities over the years.
+In 2019, this was primarily done through donations of jewellery for raffle prizes or auction lots, and a matched funding scheme for staff taking part in local charitable events.